 Although heat is in the name, you can use a heat pump for AC.
-It works by transferring heat instead of generating it (furnaces burn fuel to generate heat) which is why it also is used as a two way system.
-It's true that heat pumps can be very efficient, although most air conditioners are roughly equivalent in terms of their efficiency.
-Just look at these two high quality cooling systems from Lennox.
+It works by moving heat instead of generating it (furnaces burn fuel to generate heat) which is why it also is used as a dual function unit.
+It's true that heat pumps can be very efficient, although most air conditioners are about equal in terms of their efficiency.
+Just compare these two high quality cooling systems from Lennox.

 XC25 Air Conditioner